...

 What is the highest quality 5th wheel camper?

-Some of the most appreciated fifth wheel trailer models include:
+Some of the most appreciate fifth wheel trailer models include:

 How much does a fifth wheel camper cost?